arrayfire/arrayfire/docs/pages/configuring_arrayfire_environment.md

 AF_OPENCL_MAX_JIT_LEN {#af_opencl_max_jit_len}
 -------------------------------------------------------------------------------

+This flag is no longer supported as of 3.4

-When set, this environment variable specifies the maximum length of the OpenCL JIT tree after which evaluation is forced.
+In older versions, When set, this environment variable specifies the maximum length of the OpenCL JIT tree after which evaluation is forced.
 The default value for this is 20.

 AF_CUDA_MAX_JIT_LEN {#af_cuda_max_jit_len}
 -------------------------------------------------------------------------------

+This flag is no longer supported as of 3.4

-When set, this environment variable specifies the maximum length of the CUDA JIT tree after which evaluation is forced.
+In older versions, When set, this environment variable specifies the maximum length of the CUDA JIT tree after which evaluation is forced.
 The default value for this is 20.

 AF_CPU_MAX_JIT_LEN {#af_cpu_max_jit_len}
 -------------------------------------------------------------------------------

+This flag is no longer supported as of 3.4

-When set, this environment variable specifies the maximum length of the CPU JIT tree after which evaluation is forced.
+In older versions, When set, this environment variable specifies the maximum length of the CPU JIT tree after which evaluation is forced.
 The default value for this is 20.